suzu-devworks/examples-google-cloud/packages/examples-workspace-cli/README.md

 2. Credentials > CREATE CREDENTIALS > OAuth client ID
    > - Select Application Type: Desktop app
    > - CREATE
-3. Download json file.
+3. Download JSON file.
 4. Rename the file to `credentials.json` and add it to your project

-## User credentials provided by using the gcloud CLI(OPTIONAL)
+## User credentials provided by using the gcloud CLI (OPTIONAL)

 Download gcloud CLI: